robn/Consul/README.md

     `$headers` is a [Hash::MultiValue](https://metacpan.org/pod/Hash::MultiValue).
 The returned headers must also be one.

-    Consul itself provides a default `req_cb` that uses the `http` option to make calls to the server.
-If you provide one, `http` will not be used.
+    Consul itself provides a default `req_cb` that uses [HTTP::Tiny](https://metacpan.org/pod/HTTP::Tiny) to make calls to the server.
+If you provide one, you should honour the value of the `timeout` argument.

     `req_cb` can be used in conjunction with the `cb` option to all API method endpoints to get asynchronous behaviour.
 It's recommended however that you